-See Chapter 1A for the Administration provisions of the Port of San Francisco Building Code This page is intentionally blank.
+See Chapter 1A for the Administration provisions of the Port of San Francisco Building Code

 CHAPTER 1A ADMINISTRATIVE

 Port of San Francisco adopts the following Chapter 1A for the purpose of administration of the 2019 Port of San Francisco Building Code.
 Certain specific administrative and general code provisions as adopted by various state agencies may be found in Chapter 1, Divisions I & II of this code.